Azure/Azure-Sentinel/Playbooks/Block-OnPremADUser/Readme.md

 Create an Automation Account

-i.
 Create an Automation Account from the Azure Portal

 ![0-automation](../Block-OnPremADUser/images/02-Automationacc.png)

-ii.
 Deploy the Automation Hybrid Worker solution from the Azure Market place

 ![03-marketplace](../Block-OnPremADUser/images/03-marketplace.png)